Turivny/RI-Reasoning-Model/README.md

 # FAQ

-The Reflective Intelligence (RI) Reasoning Model represents a paradigm shift in human-AI collaboration—moving beyond traditional AI interactions toward a true cognitive partnership that amplifies human thinking rather than replacing it.

 ### How do I get started with the RI Reasoning Model?

 Getting started with the RI Reasoning Model is straightforward: